 “I love you!” someone on the balcony yelled.

-“Thank you,” the 6-foot-5 singer grinned warmly.
+“Thank you,” said the 6-foot-5 singer, grinning warmly.
 “I can assure you that the feeling is mutual.”

 During the two-hour set, Hozier performed songs from his sophomore album “Wasteland, Baby!” and some fan favorites including the single that propelled him to stardom in 2014, “Take Me To Church.”
 He was supported by a fabulous eight-piece band, featuring an ensemble cast hailing from the U.K, Ireland, and Nashville.

-The duality in Hozier’s music is perhaps its most fascinating quality.
+The most fascinating quality of the singer-songwriter's ballads is their implicit duality.
 He can be quite playful—until he’s not.
 “Shrike” is sweet with its soft strumming and graceful bird imagery until one realizes that the bird in question impales its prey on thorns.
 Bloody, brutal honesty—another quality central to the Irishman’s brand.

 Hozier has not shied away from political discussions in his career; “Take Me to Church” is an impassioned decrial of abuse and homophobia in the Catholic church, and “Nina Cried Power” salutes other historic protest songs while being a powerful fight song by its own right.
 When Hozier introduced his brand new “Jack Boot Jump,” a “protest song” set for release in the coming months, the crowd was ignited.